Arthur Barlow (politician): National politics

 In his early thirties, Barlow joined the Legislative Assembly of the Orange River Colony.

+He stood in 1910 general election for Springs as a candidate for the Unionist Party, but was defeated by Walter Madeley.
 In 1921, he was elected to the House of Assembly as Labour MP for Bloemfontein North.
 In this position, he worked closely with J. B. M. Hertzog's National Party.
 In 1925, he tabled a proposal, which was passed by Parliament, that no further British titles should be granted to South African citizens.
 He was outside Parliament from 1929 until the 1943 general elections and acted as a press gallery commentator for a time.

 In 1943, he returned to parliament as the United Party MP for the Johannesburg seat of Hospital.
 UP leader J.G.N.
 Strauss suspended him from the party in 1953, along with several other members, for proposing a compromise with the Government over the coloured vote question.
 He joined Bailey Bekker's National Conservative Party but only remained an MP until the 1958 general election.

 In 1957, Parliament passed Barlow's amendment abolishing the official use of the Union Jack in South Africa.